Updated January 17, 2023

 Why unique: Beach was a child prodigy who later composed the first symphony by an American woman to be published.

 Like Smyth, Amy Beach created full productions.
 She first published compositions as a teenager and was also a performer.
-When she married, her husband did not want her performing regularly, so she focused more on writing.
+When she married, her husband did not want her to perform regularly, so she focused more on writing.
 She produced more than 300 published works, and in a newspaper article she defended the work of female composers who were accused of lacking “creative power.”
 In 1896, her Gaelic Symphony was premiered by the Boston Symphony Orchestra, making her the first female composer to have such a work performed by a major orchestra in the United States.

 Zitkála-Šá (Lakota: Red Bird): 1876–1938